Wehrl Entropy Based Quantification of Nonclassicality for Single Mode Quantum Optical States: I. Introduction

 \section{I. Introduction}

-Quantum states of light exhibit several intriguing features such as photon antibunching, sub-Poissonian distribution, oscillatory number distribution \textit{etc.} \cite{book_nc}.
-States revealing such characters possess phase-space distributions beyond the scope of classical probability theory.
-For any quantum state of light $\rho$, if the phase-space Glauber-Sudarshan $P$ distribution \cite{nc_gsp} behaves like a classical probability distribution, i.e., positive semidefinite or singular no more than a delta function, $\rho$ is said to be classical \cite{cls}, otherwise nonclassical.
-These nonclassical states could be generated by various nonclassicality (NC)-inducing operations such as photon excitation \cite{nc_pa}, quadrature squeezing \cite{nc_qs}, kerr squeezing \cite{nc_ks} \textit{etc.}, applied on the classical states.
+Quantum states of light exhibit several intriguing features such as photon antibunching, sub-Poissonian distribution, oscillatory number distribution etc. \cite{book_qo_vogel}.
+Optical states revealing such characters play central role in optics \cite{book_qo_appl_perina} as well as in various applications in quantum information theory \cite{book_qo_appl_kok, book_qo_appl_agarwal}.
+The notion of nonclassicality (NC) or quantumness of these optical states is based on the associated phase-space distributions, beyond the scope of classical probability theory \cite{book_qo_schleich}.
+Any quantum state of light $\rho$, can be represented in diagonal coherent state basis as \cite{pdist_glauber, pdist_sudarshan}

+The state $\rho$ is said to be classical if the Glauber-Sudarshan P distribution behaves like a classical probability distribution, i.e., positive semi-definite or singular no more than a delta function; otherwise nonclassical.
+These nonclassical states could be generated by various NC-inducing operations such as photon excitation \cite{nc_pa_agarwal}, quadrature squeezing \cite{nc_qs}, kerr squeezing \cite{nc_ampsq_yamamoto} etc., applied on the classical states.